 4 tablespoons butter

-1 cup mozzarella cheese (optional)
+1 cup cheddar cheese, grated (optional)

 Salt and pepper to taste